kimpro82/My_Practice/Oncoder Official Coding Test/11th_20190316/README.md

 Suddenly I realized that I misunderstanded the question, but it was too late.

-This code is based on my wrong understand, not exam writers' real purpose.
+This code is based on my wrong understanding, not exam writers' real purpose.

 #### Before making a class, at a temporary function level, it works.